BrianHee/courseshare/README.md

 For a demo, please visit the following link: [Coureshareapp](https://courseshareapp.com)

+Once on the application site, you can either create a new account or check out the features with guest login at the bottom of the page!

 # ✍️ Cloning the Repo

 To clone the repository for Courseshare, run the following in the directory of choice: